dskho/0xatom.github.io/_posts/2021-01-4-thm-wonderland.md

 -rw-r--r-- 1 root root 3577 May 25  2020 walrus_and_the_carpenter.py
 ```

 Here i stuck for a long time, source code has nothing interesting only a poem.
-I noticed the `random` module so i googled `python random module privilege escalation` and i found out the solution this p privesc is about python library hijacking.
+I noticed the `random` module so i googled `python random module privilege escalation` and i found out the solution this privesc is about python library hijacking.

 Running this command: